amymurlowski/amymurlowski.github.io/index.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
+profile_picture:
+    src: /assets/img/profile-pic.jpg
+    alt: Amy Murlowski
 ---

 This is the main page where info goes.
-More info